Student Discipline and Due Process

 may take immediate interim disciplinary action by suspending the student from classes

 or from campus, or otherwise altering the status of a student.
-This action would be
+This action would

-by such action.
+served by such action.

 - No person or persons shall be authorized to search a student's personal possessions